OnurErtunc/Movie-Booking-System/README.md

 Movie Booking System is currently using a console based UI.
 No graphical user interface is supported.

 In this version, Movie Booking System is using dynamic arrays for storage.
-The stack implementation will be released soon.
+The linked list implementation will be released soon.